 embedded retaining wall composed of connecting primary and secondary elements

 Note 1 to entry: The primary elements are normally steel tubular piles, H-piles or box types, spaced uniformly along the length of the wall.
-The secondary elements are generally steel sheet piles of various types installed in the spaces between the primary elements and connected to them (see Figure 3.3c)
+The secondary elements are generally steel sheet piles of various types installed in the spaces between the primary elements and connected to them (see Figure 3.3c).

+3.1.1.8